ArnCep/ATSDialFactory/README.md

 Additional Actions MCU-based IDO smartwatch models (Such as the IDSport03) may be supported in future releases.

-## Expect Issues during Beta Release
+## Known Issues

-* The exported `preview.png` image generation is still being improved.
+The `preview.png` image generation is still being improved, so expect issues:

-* In some cases, the exported preview image may not perfectly match the editor preview, including possible differences in scaling, alignment, sharpness, or rounded display masking.
+* Exported preview image may not perfectly match the editor preview, including possible differences in scaling, alignment, sharpness, or rounded display masking.
-* Watch face editing and export functionality are the primary focus during development.
-Preview rendering improvements will continue in future updates.

 ## About

-ATSDialFactory is designed to provide a modern, browser-based workflow for creating watch faces for IDO smartwatches using web technologies.
+ATSDialFactory is designed to provide a modern, browser-based workflow for creating watch faces for IDO smartwatches using web technologies without complex installations of Python, C++, or other complex coding language installs.

 The project focuses on compatibility with Actions MCU-based IDO devices while providing a more accessible alternative to traditional watch face creation tools.